 Thankfully the sky started to clear up after sunset, which looked perfect for some Milky Way photos!
 Arnaud and I ventured back out to the canyon rim at 9:30 PM to see what we could capture.
 He had the Nikon 14-24mm lens, arguably the best astro lens, but he lost his tripod mounting plate.
 We made a deal.
 He could borrow my tripod and I could borrow his lens.
 I also had the Sigma 35mm Art with me, a lens he had heard rave reviews about.
 He was thrilled to finally try it out!
 It turned out to be a fun night under the stars!

 Instead of driving straight to the Seattle area, my course was now completely altered.
 I would travel along the Oregon / Washington border, following the Columbia River.
 This would work out great though, as I had a bunch of waterfalls to see all along the Gorge.
 First up was Spirit Falls.

 The trail down to Spirit Falls was very sketchy and dangerous, but at least that meant no tourists.
 The water was incredibly beautiful, with a cyan tint.

-This waterfall was also not well marked, simply a gravel pull-off and some chalk markings on the road that pointed to the trailhead.
+This waterfall was also poorly marked.
+There was a simple gravel pull-off and some chalk markings on the road that pointed to the trailhead.
 Thankfully this trail was properly built and I made it to the overlook within 2 minutes.
 Not content with the view, I found a ledge to climb down.
 I was glad I had taken a rock climbing class in college.
 My new location was the perfect spot to photograph the falls from!

 Only 8 waterfalls left to see today!